 Economics students planning to study abroad should be aware of the following policies adopted by the department.

 - Prerequisites: The department will allow students to fulfill prerequisites to the department (ECO 100, 101, and 202) abroad, provided the departmental representative pre-approves the course(s).
-We will also accept fulfillment of our mathematics prerequisites (MAT 103 for our less-math track and MAT 200 for our more-math track), but you must obtain pre-approval from the mathematics departmental representative for this and have him/her send us an e-mail confirming this approval.
+We will also accept fulfillment of our mathematics prerequisites (MAT 175), but you must obtain pre-approval from the mathematics departmental representative for this and have him/her send us an e-mail confirming this approval.
 Of course, the issue of fulfilling prerequisites abroad is potentially relevant only if you are spending a sophomore semester abroad.
 We do not accept majors unless they have already completed all of our prerequisites.

 - Core courses: Core courses [ECO 300 (offered in the fall) or 310 (offered in the fall and spring), ECO 301 or 311 (offered in the spring), and ECO 302 or 312 (offered in the fall)] must be taken before senior year.
 These courses offered elsewhere meet the standards we expect at Princeton only in very exceptional circumstances.
 Therefore, students should take in their sophomore year the core courses of the junior semester in which they plan to study abroad.
-That, in turn, often requires completion of their prerequisites (for example, ECO 202 for ECO 302 or 312 and MAT 200 for ECO 310, 311 and 312) in the freshman year.
+That, in turn, often requires completion of their prerequisites (for example, ECO 202 and MAT 175) in the freshman year.

 - Other departmental courses: One economics course can be pre-approved as a departmental per semester on study abroad.
-We especially encourage taking courses in which your host university’s faculty has special expertise, for example, courses on East Asian economies when studying in a country of that region.
-N.B.
-Only participants on the Study Abroad Program may take economics courses outside of Princeton for departmental credit.
+Please note: Only participants on the Study Abroad Program may take economics courses outside of Princeton for departmental credit.

 - Junior independent work (JIW): Economics juniors undertake a year-long research project.
 During the fall term, juniors investigate a topic and write a prospectus for a research project, due in December.
 The junior paper, due in April, builds on the prospectus.
 Juniors are divided into advising groups led by a faculty member and participate in a series of lectures and workshops that expose students to common tools used in economics research.
 Juniors who intend to study abroad in the fall or for the entire junior year should submit their JIW advising group request form as early as possible.
 Similar to juniors at Princeton they will be assigned to an advising group.
 Juniors abroad should keep in regular contact with their advisor and review material posted on the Blackboard site for the class as a whole and their advising group.
 They will receive a grade for participation but not for attendance during semester(s) they spend abroad.
 When evaluating a student for participation, the JIW advisor will consider whether the student kept in touch regularly, turned in drafts as expected, etc. Juniors abroad are expected to follow the deadlines in the junior calendar.

-- Senior year: The department does not encourage students to spend their senior year or a senior semester abroad.
+- Senior year: The department does not encourage students to spend fall of senior year abroad.

 In recent years, economics majors have studied at the following institutions: